co2-git/maeva/doc/guides/Core concepts and design principles.md

 # Ids and keys

-`maeva` ignores ids.
+`maeva` ignores `id`s.
 Instead, it is the responsibility of the `maeva` connector to implement it.
 For example, `mysql` uses a numeric `id` it increments on each row insertion, when `mongodb` will use an object, `ObjectID`.
 Actually, even in `mysql`, you could decide not to use an `id`.
-A key based database will have no id, instead it will have unique keys paired to a value.
+A key based database for example will have no `id` - instead it will have unique keys paired to a value.
-`maeva` ignores ids.
+`maeva` ignores `id`s.
 It is up to the connector of implementing it.

 ```js
 import * as data from 'maeva';